AWI-ESM/documentation_AWI-CM3/source/contribute.rst

 Eventually the master branch will have so many or such important new features merged back, that we decide to make a new model version out of the master branch.
 A prep-release branch will be created, the model might be retuned if necessary, and a standard set of climate simulations and diagnostics will be run: https://github.com/AWI-CM3/release_evaluation_tool

-*If you want your feature to be used for you next paper starting next Monday, this is not the best way to contribute, instead look at the personal changes section.*
+*If you want your feature to be used for you next paper as soon as possible, this is not the best way to contribute, instead look at the personal changes section.*